CIT28/files/w4/ps0p1.md

 - Start the normal terminal sessions

 ### For each problem you need to do the following
-- For each problem you need to:
 1. Add heading 2 md text for each problem with the following text
     - 'Problem #'
     - add the backticks
 2. Use the SQLITE3 terminal to write your SQL commands to solve the problem.
+    - If you get help from the CS50 AI Duck or other gen ai sources, note this with the ```.print 'what you did to get help'``` in your README.md for this problem
-    3. Once you have solved with the correct output (see below for test)
+3. Once you have solved with the correct output (see below for test) comoplete the poe workflow.
-    4. Refer back to Week 4 Attendance instructions for how to complete the poe workflow.
+    - Refer back to Week 4 Attendance instructions for how to complete the poe workflow.
 5. Clear the sqlite terminal with ```.shell clear```
+    - DON'T DO THIS UNTIL you have copied the effort (SQL commands) you did to get the correct output.
-    6. Complete the new poe, pow and git workflow, commit with message:
+6. Complete the pow and git workflow, commit with message:
         - **COMMIT MESSAGE - "Prob 1 complete"**

 **CONTENT FROM CS50 SITE STARTS HERE**